-5.106.5.3.
+- 5.106.5.3.
 Electric Vehicle (EV) Charging.
 In new construction and major alterations, 100% of off-street parking spaces in buildings and facilities provided for passenger vehicles and trucks shall be EV Spaces capable of supporting future EVSE.
 Electrical engineering design and construction documents shall indicate the location of all proposed EV spaces.
-When EVSE is installed, it shall be in accordance with the Port of San Francisco Building Code and the Port of San Francisco Electrical Code.
+When EVSE is installed, it shall be in accordance with the San Francisco Building Standards Code. - 5.106.5.3.1.

-5.106.5.3.1.
 Single Charging Space Requirements.
 When a single EV Space is required per Section 5.106.5.3.3, install a full branch circuit with a minimum of 40-Amp 208 or 240 Volt capacity, including listed raceway, electrical panel capacity, overcurrent protection devices, wire, and suitable listed termination point such as a receptacle.
 The termination point shall be in close proximity to the proposed EV charger location.
 The raceway shall not be less than trade size 1 (nominal 1-inch inside diameter).
-The circuit shall be installed in accordance with the Port of San Francisco Electrical Code and the Port of San Francisco Building Code.
+The circuit shall be installed in accordance with the San Francisco Electrical Code and the San Francisco Building Code.